-Moore produced stringed sculptures only during a short period of time, from 1937 to 1940, inspired in part by the mathematical models he saw at the Science Museum in London.
-Despite its abstract vocabulary, the title of this sculpture, Mother and Child, aligns this work with a reoccurring subject within the artist’s oeuvre.
-The rounded, organic shapes within could variously suggest a head, an eye, a breast, or the fusing of the form of an infant to the left with the profile of a woman on the right, with the taut parallel strings providing a unifying element.
+Henry Moore produced stringed sculptures only during a short period of time, from 1937 to 1940.
+He was inspired, in part, by the mathematical models he saw at the Science Museum in London.
+Despite the sculpture’s abstract vocabulary, it clearly aligns with a reoccurring subject within the artist’s oeuvre, as the title Mother and Child demonstrates.
+The rounded, organic shapes within could variously suggest a head, an eye, a breast or the fusing of the form of an infant to the left with the profile of a woman on the right, the taut parallel strings providing a unifying element.
 An example of Moore’s complex sources, both in terms of subject matter and stylistic references, it also provides a pretext for the artist to carry out the formal juxtaposition of linearity against mass, and rounded against hollowed shapes that was typical of his production during this period.